 Esber said the situation was complicated by several factors one being the fact that there were far more juveniles and adult minors at the party than officers previously thought around 70.

 "There were not enough resources from [the Sheriff's Office] to handle the situation as effectively and efficiently as one could for that many people," Esber said.
 "Those limited resources had to triage the situation as best they could."

 The Sheriff's Office responded to the underage party with assistance from Park City Police, the Utah Highway Patrol and the Wasatch County Sheriff's Office.

 Mickelson said that perhaps the Sheriff's Office could expedite how adult minors and juveniles are processed in a situation like this, but said the parents' responsibilities need to be discussed as well.
-He said that he and others on the Board had informally spoken with parents involved in the incident, but the meeting did not feature any formal efforts at dialogue with those concerned.

 "Parents, you have to remember the responsibilities you have if you're hosting these [parties]," Mickelson said.
 "We really need to educate parents and say, 'These are the things that can happen if your kids are drinking.'"